 Nonetheless, there are plenty of opportunities for well-informed and well-prepared companies entering the Middle East and North Africa.
 The region has a young population, and ambitious economic reform programmes in countries such as Saudi Arabia, Qatar and Morocco are opening up new sectors to foreign investment.
-The lifting of international sanctions on Iran, whilst not providing the instant rise in foreign investment some expected, still represents an attractive opportunity, provided thorough due diligence is undertaken.
-Similarly, through robust risk analysis and careful planning, foreign firms can mitigate security threats in challenging operating environments such as Algeria, Libya, northern Iraq and Yemen.
+Through robust risk analysis and careful planning, foreign firms can mitigate security threats in challenging operating environments such as Algeria, Libya, northern Iraq and Yemen.

 Integrity Due Diligence – Iran